tr4cks/docker-netns/README.md

 Start by indicating in a yaml file the different commands you want to run in each container network namespace:

-The commands are not executed within the container but within the network space of the container

 *Containers must be represented by their identifiers.*

 ```yaml